 - Support with reading and research (e.g. extended book loans, assistance to locate or/and collect research material, access to alternative formats, etc.)

 - Access to specialist equipment and assistive software (e.g. text-to-speech to assist with research and proofreading, mind mapping to assist with planning and organising your work, a recording device to assist with note taking, etc.)

 - Access to handouts and notes in advance of taught sessions

 There are also the following general support services:

 - The Study Hub website has a wide range of resources, information and advice to help you study more effectively.

-- Technology for study has advice on free apps and technology to help you study more effectively.
+- Productivity tools has advice on free apps and technology to help you study more effectively.

 - ASK Academic Skills provide study skills advice and bookable 1:1 appointments to help with areas such as referencing.

 - The Multifaith Chaplaincy offers quiet spaces on both campuses for students of all faiths or none.
 Pop along for a cup of tea and a chat if you need to get away from it all for a bit.

 What to do next?